dafny-lang/libraries/src/Parsers/README.md

 # Verified Parser Combinators

-Parser combinators in Dafny, inspired from the model (Meijer 1996).
+Parser combinators in Dafny, inspired from the model (Meijer&Hutton 1996).

 This library offers two styles of functional parser combinators.